-ESRA offers a highly professional service for people experiencing mental health conditions in and around Surrey.
+ESRA offers a highly professional service for people experiencing mental health conditions in East Surrey.
 We will listen and together we will look at all the options that might be available to you.
 We will provide one-to-one support and encouragement to find the right pathway to employment, whether paid or unpaid, or training, and by developing a realistic personal action plan that you are happy with, we will help to realise your aspirations.

 Explore some of the services we offer